-Hamiltons presented Abstract and Intentional an exhibition by British photographer, Charles March, 2 – 14 February 2015.
-The work follows the tree theme represented within his previous series Nature Translated and was photographed in St Petersburg, January 2014, whilst March was exhibiting at The Russian State Museum in the Marble Palace.
-A catalogue has been produced to accompany the exhibition.
+Hamiltons presented Abstract and Intentional, an exhibition by British photographer, Charles March, between 2 – 14 February 2015.
+The work follows the tree theme represented in his previous series Nature Translated, and was photographed in St Petersburg, January 2014, whilst March was exhibiting at The Russian State Museum (Marble Palace).
+A catalogue was produced to accompany the exhibition.

 Philippe Garner, who was with March in Russia, writes “The resulting pictures, printed to a dramatic size that irresistibly draws your attention, inspire the imagination and transform the specific into the symbolic and evocative; these pictures confound the popular expectation that a photograph must represent a precise moment in time.
 Instead, they convey a sense of extended experience – of a passage through time, a dream sequence of blurred effects from an impressionistic movie.”